SNAFU (Teen Wolf)

 Screams could be heard coming from other classrooms.
-How many men could they have to cover each class and be sure that no one was wandering the halls?
+How many men could they have covering each class and still be sure that no one was wandering the halls?
 Stiles slowly got up from his seat, continuing to speak, flailing about as he spoke a little more than usual.
 Distraction was the name of the game today, apparently.

 “Stop with the dude.”